essenius/FitNesseRun/readme.md

 # FitNesseRun Task
-Run a FitNesse test or suite on an existing FitNesse installation or by executing a local instance of FitNesse.
-The result is transformed into an NUnit 3 file that can be published to VSTS via a Publish Test Results
+Azure Pipelines task to run a FitNesse test or suite on an existing FitNesse installation or by executing a local instance of FitNesse.
+The result is transformed into an NUnit 3 file that can be published to Azure DevOps via a Publish Test Results

 ![FitNesseRun parameters](Screenshot-Parameters.png)